beginning of content

 Why might I need a C-section?

-What to expect if you have a caesarean birth
+What should I expect if I have a caesarean?

-You may be in the operating room for one hour or more.
+If you have a caesarean birth you will usually be in the operating room for about an hour.
 The operation takes about 30 to 40 minutes.
 The baby is usually born in the first 10 minutes.
-The doctors can talk to you during the operation and tell you what is happening.

-You will usually have an epidural (spinal) anaesthetic.
-This numbs the lower part of your body and lets you be awake throughout your caesarean birth.
-Sometimes emergency caesareans must be done under general anaesthetic which means you will be asleep during the birth.
+You will usually have an epidural (spinal anaesthetic).
+This numbs the lower part of your body and means you can be awake during the birth.
+Sometimes an emergency caesarean must be done under general anaesthetic.
+This means you will be asleep during the birth.

-A catheter (a thin flexible tube) will be placed into your bladder to drain urine.
+A catheter (a thin flexible tube) will be placed into your bladder to drain urine (wee).
 This is because you will not be able to get up to use the bathroom.
-You shouldn’t feel it being inserted because of the anaesthetic.
-You will have intravenous (IV) lines placed into your arm to give you fluid and medicines.
+You shouldn't feel it being inserted because of the anaesthetic medicines.

 What happens to my baby during a caesarean section?

-After your baby is born, the doctor will hand them to the midwife or paediatrician who will dry your baby from the amniotic fluid and check them over.
-If your baby is well, you will be able to have skin-to-skin with your baby while you are still on the operating table.
+After your baby is born, the doctor will hand them to the midwife or paediatrician who will clean away the amniotic fluid and check their condition.
+If your baby is well, you will be able to have skin-to-skin contact with your baby while you are still on the operating table.
+There are many benefits of skin-to-skin contact for both you and your baby.

-If your baby is having trouble breathing or there are any other worries, then the paediatrician will care for them in the operating room.
+Sometimes your baby's nose and mouth need to be cleared of fluids to help them breathe.
+If your baby is having trouble breathing or there are any other worries, a paediatrician will care for them in the operating room.

 Can I have my support person with me?